Oracle EBS (Enterprise Business Suite) is licensed as follows:

 Oracle EBS Licensing determines the licenses required to use the Oracle E-Business Suite (EBS) software.
 Two primary licensing models exist: Application User Licensing and Enterprise Wide Licensing.
 Application User Licensing requires organizations to identify all individuals with permission to use the EBS programs.

-At the same time, enterprise-wide licensing is based on an organization’s size, based on factors such as the number of employees or revenue.
+At the same time, enterprise-wide licensing is based on an organization’s size, such as the number of employees or revenue.

 What are the common compliance risks associated with EBS licensing?